Carnosaur (film series)

-Carnosaur trilogy
+Films

 Carnosaur (1993)

 Carnosaur was written and directed by Adam Simon, and was released to theaters on May 14, 1993.
 The film is loosely based on the 1984 novel Carnosaur by John Brosnan.
 In the film, Dr. Jane Tiptree (Diane Ladd), a mad scientist specializing in agricultural genetic engineering, uses chickens from the plant she works at to breed dinosaurs.
 She also creates a virus containing dinosaur DNA that will impregnate women with dinosaurs and kill them after birth, so the animals can wreak havoc and exterminate humanity, which she believes needs to be destroyed so that the dinosaurs can rule the planet once again.
 An alcoholic security guard and an environmental activist attempt to stop her and the dinosaurs, and the military is later sent in to kill the town residents and quarantine the virus.
 The film was a modest box-office success, reportedly grossing $1,753,979, despite a limited theatrical release.